 I learned functional programming in Haskell, which I think is probably a good discipline, since Haskell is thought to be the most pure functional language in use.
 But Elixir isn’t so strict and demanding.
 Elixir feels like Ruby in its syntax.
 Elixir might even be “fun”.
 Elixir is also kind of Lisp-y which allows metaprogramming similar to Clojure.

-Not so academic Category theory is often held up as co-requisite of understanding Haskell and pure functional programming.
+Category theory is often held up as co-requisite of understanding Haskell and pure functional programming.
 Dave Thomas throws category theory talk under the bus, "Tell me about monads just one more time."
 The student of Haskell inside me laughed.
 You can understand why I laughed if you just watch 12 hours of Bartosz explaining category theory.
 Bartosz is a delight, but category theory is hard.

 “Ruby on Rails but Fast”